Mafiasource/Mafiasource/public_html/install/README.md

 ```
 3) Ready to install on a local non-secure environment at http://localhost/install or http://www.domainname.ex/install
 4) Still nothing?
 Maybe [500 or above server error persists](#p-500-or-above-server-error-persists) could help.
+A local non-secure environment was thoroughly tested on Xampp for Windows with PHP 8.2.12

 ###### P) Successful installation but still a blank application like initially.
 ###### A) Standard configurations should be replaced everywhere, permissions and or restrictions could have avoided this.